 When most Christians think of the afterlife, they think of two places: heaven and hell.
 Thus, when someone dies, we immediately assume that person is in one of two places: heaven or hell.
 But what if I told you that absolutely no one is in heaven or hell right now?

-The Bible, in the New Testament, uses many different places (excluding Tartarus) when speaking of the afterlife: Hades, Gahenna, Paradise, Heaven, and Hell.
+The Bible, in the New Testament, uses many different places when speaking of the afterlife: Hades, Gahenna, Paradise, Tartarus, Heaven, and Hell.
 Some of these are used interchangeably, but others are not.

 Hades is not hell.
-The Greek word is the same, Hades, and it is distinguished from the place we call hell.
+The Greek word for Hades is the same, Hades, and it is distinguished from the place we call hell.